 Better yet, use Orchard’s Home Value Estimator to get an idea of your listing price — our estimations are 30% more accurate than leading estimates.

 Once you’ve settled on a price, it’s time to bring your home to market.
-You’ll need to add your listing to the MLS (multiple listing service) for it to get the most exposure.
+You’ll need to take listing photos, write a creative real estate listing description, and add your listing to the MLS (multiple listing service) for it to get the most exposure.
 This platform is a centralized database for real estate professionals, homebuyers, and sellers, to post property listings.

 Adding your listing to the MLS will cost a flat fee of $100 to $400.
 While other free platforms exist, the MLS is the most widely used and is more than worth the cost of entry.